RusticFlare/github-pages-blog/_posts/2025-07-23-my-film-workflow.md

 ## Getting Prints

-If I want good old-fashioned 6x4 prints, I use [FreePrints](https://www.freeprintsapp.co.uk/) or[SnapFish](https://www.snapfish.co.uk/).
+If I want good old-fashioned 6x4 prints, I use [FreePrints](https://www.freeprintsapp.co.uk/) or [SnapFish](https://www.snapfish.co.uk/).

 For a big print to go on my wall, I use [Whitewall](https://www.whitewall.com/).